May 19, 2011

 Inside the Flora Building

-name change to
+name later changed to

 Vogue Theater